mohan-chinnappan-n/sfpowerscripts/features.md

 * Enhance your  sfdx-project.json to orchestrate validation, build and deployment, acting as source of truth for everything about a package.
 * “Thou shall not leave sfdx-project.json” – Zero intervention required on your pipeline when you add or remove packages

-## **Instantaneous CI Environments!**
+## **Instantaneous Dev/CI Environments!**

-* Prepare a pool of Scratch Org’s to act as a just in time CI orgs, reducing a significant amount of time during the validation phase
+* Prepare a pool of Scratch Org’s to act as a Dev Environments/ Just in time CI orgs

 ## **Shift Left...
 We got it Right!**